christopherdebeer/machine/docs/examples/execution-features.md

 2. **Template Interpolation**: Dynamic prompts and descriptions using `{{ Context.field }}` syntax
 3. **Meta-Tools**: Introspect, modify, and extend machine behavior at runtime
 4. **Code Generation**: Generate executable code from specifications and context
+5. **Execution Patterns**: Barriers, async paths, conditional routing, and synchronization

-All examples are designed to be run in interactive mode with a real LLM agent, demonstrating how DyGram enables sophisticated, adaptive workflows that go beyond simple state machines.
+Examples requiring LLM are designed to be run in interactive mode with a real LLM agent, demonstrating how DyGram enables sophisticated, adaptive workflows.
+Execution pattern examples demonstrate orchestration features without requiring LLM interaction.